tscnlab/NakadeEtAl_JOptSocAmA_2025/README.md

 you will need `python3` with `numpy`, `matplotlib`, `scipy`, `tqdm` and `tensorflow`, [Blender](https://www.blender.org/) and at least one of the following variants of [Mitsuba 3](https://www.mitsuba-renderer.org/):
 `cuda_ad_spectral` (the one we used), `cuda_spectral`, `llvm_ad_spectral`, `llvm_spectral` or `scalar_spectral`.

-Cloning with `git clone <url>` will only download the code.
-By default, the code writes output to a new folder `Visual_Field_PCA`.
-For the sake of reproducibility, we have included our outputs in a submodule to this repository (in a directory `outputs`).
-If you would like to download it for comparison, either clone with `git clone --recurse-submodules <url>`, or if you have already cloned the repository in the usual way, issue the command `git submodule update --init`.

 In a terminal, run the following commands in the given order to reproduce our results:

 ```bash